jeremiah-shaulov/deno_php_world/README.md

 1. `settings.php_cli_name` - PHP-CLI command name (default `php`).
 2. `settings.unix_socket_name` - `php_world` uses socket channel to communicate with the remote interpreter.
 By default it uses random (free) TCP port.
 On non-Windows systems you can use unix-domain socket.
 Set `settings.unix_socket_name` to full path of socket node file, where it will be created.
-3. `settings.stdout` - allows to redirect PHP process echo output (see below).
+3. `settings.stdout` - Allows to redirect PHP process echo output (see below).
 4. `settings.php_fpm.listen` - If set, `php_world` will use PHP-FPM service, not CLI.
 Set this to what appears in your PHP-FPM pool configuration file (see line that contains `listen = ...`).
 5. `settings.php_fpm.*` - There are some more PHP-FPM related settings that will be explained below.
-6. `settings.init_php_file` - path to PHP script file.
+6. `settings.init_php_file` - Path to PHP script file.
 If specified, will `chdir()` to it's directory, and execute this script as part of initialization process.
+7. `settings.interpreter_script` - Use manually installed interpreter script (by default will use embedded one).
-7. `onsymbol` - callback that resolves Deno world entities, that can be accessed from PHP.
+7. `onsymbol` - Callback that resolves Deno world entities, that can be accessed from PHP.

 ### Interface

 `php_world` library exports the following symbols:

-1. `PhpInterpreter` - constructor for new PHP interpreter to run in the background.
+1. `PhpInterpreter` - Constructor for new PHP interpreter to run in the background.
-2. `php` - default interpreter (created with `new PhpInterpreter`).
+2. `php` - Default interpreter (created with `new PhpInterpreter`).
-3. `g` - the same as `php.g`.
+3. `g` - The same as `php.g`.
 Contains all the PHP functions, global constants and variables.
-4. `c` - the same as `php.c`.
+4. `c` - The same as `php.c`.
 Contains classes.
-5. `settings` - the same as `php.settings`.
+5. `settings` - The same as `php.settings`.
 Allows to modify interpreter settings.
-6. `InterpreterError` - class for exceptions propagated from PHP.
+6. `InterpreterError` - Class for exceptions propagated from PHP.
-7. `InterpreterExitError` - this error is thrown in case PHP interpreter exits or crashes.
+7. `InterpreterExitError` - This error is thrown in case PHP interpreter exits or crashes.
-8. `start_proxy` - function that creates FastCGI proxy node between Web server and PHP-FPM, where PHP script can access Deno environment, and vise versa.
+8. `start_proxy` - Function that creates FastCGI proxy node between Web server and PHP-FPM, where PHP script can access Deno environment, and vise versa.

 ### Calling functions